 News outlets and the media provide more coverage to cases involving white victims, especially young, conventionally attractive, middle-to-upper-class women.
 Media coverage sways public awareness, determining which issues the public thinks about, and how they think about them, a large part being the language and the images used.

 Cases involving black and brown victims regularly receive less attention and are less likely to be humanized (photos with family are less common).
-Often, an unflattering ID or a less desirable booking photo is used.
+Much of the time an unflattering ID or a less desirable booking photo is used.

 Leave a comment